Ernest Cossart: Life and career

 Cossart was born in Cheltenham, Gloucestershire, the younger of the two children of Adolph von Holst (1846–1901), a professional musician, and his first wife, Clara (née Lediard; 1841–1882).

 The elder child, Gustavus, later known as Gustav Holst, became a leading English composer.
-Emil attended Cheltenham Grammar School and then became a clerk in a wine company's office.
+Emil attended Cheltenham Grammar School and Dean Close School, and then became a clerk in a wine company's office.
 When he decided to pursue an acting career, he took the stage name Ernest Cossart, appearing on stage in Britain before moving to the US in 1908, working in Broadway productions and all over the country.
 During the First World War, he served in the Canadian Expeditionary Force and was severely wounded.
 After the war, he appeared in musical comedy in the West End before returning to Broadway in 1919.

 In the late 1920s, Cossart made a return to the London stage, acting with Alfred Lunt and Lynn Fontanne in a West End transfer of a Broadway success, Caprice.
 In 1932, he appeared as Colonel Tallboys in the world premiere of Bernard Shaw's Too True to Be Good, with Beatrice Lillie and Leo G. Carroll.